beeva-arturomartinez/beeva-best-practices/frontend/polymer/appendice.md

   </script>
 ```

 In the example above the host (host element) contains two guest elements into its template.
 These elements can communicate using guest->host communication as explained above.
-The host must implement all the features needed to act as a medaitor between the two guest, and then, use host->guest communication when required.
+The host must implement all the features needed to act as a mediator between the two guest, and then, use host->guest communication when required.

+## Element structure

+The best way to create a correct scaffold in Polymer is taking a look to seed-element or using yeoman (It will be explained next).

+In every element you must see three important parts:

+* **bower.json**: file to handle dependencies via bower tool
+* **demo folder**: folder when you can allocate your demo, using [<iron-component-page>](https://github.com/PolymerElements/iron-component-page) to probide documentation polymer style
+* **test folder**: test using [Web Component Tester](https://github.com/Polymer/web-component-tester)

+You should take into account that polymer implement docs using determinated meta tags in order to create their doc "catalog style".
+The best way to learn about is exploring examples of [Hydrolisis](https://github.com/Polymer/hydrolysis), the Polymer tool used to parse Polymer documentation.

 ## Tools for polymer
 ### Bower
-//TODO
+Bower is a javascript dependency manager commonly used when developing polymer elements or apps.

+Every polymer element (according to [seed-element](https://github.com/polymerelements/seed-element)) has a bower.json file with needed dependencies. you must take care of it and declare every dependency you could need on it.

 ### Yeoman
-//TODO
+Yeoman is a tool that creates an scaffolding for your app, component...

+Yeoman allow to install generators for creating different structures, from angular apps, to polymer elements, polymer apps...
+Generators are constantly evolving.

+Polymer has developed a really good generator based on seed-element and Polymer Starter Kit, you can take a look [here](https://github.com/yeoman/generator-polymer)